kailash-manasarovar/statement/docs/timeline/2026/january.md

 !!! tip "Message about Jesse Brough"
     Me: so many did know so many things about me that i didn't know.. it was awful.. especially what my boss said to me at the Red Star film company (with Hammer & Tongs) ... i guess after speaking to jesse... gossip is pure poison

-- This is in reference to over 5 years later when I was working for a company called Red Star Films in West London as a runner.
+- This is in reference to over 5 years later when I was working for a company called Red Star Films in West London as a runner in 1995.
 - Incidentally, this is where I met Garth Jennings and Nick Goldsmith who were running their film company, Hammer & Tongs, from the same offices.
 - Garth is now a famous Hollywood director and I believe I saw him just a few weeks ago in Bangkok.
 - Garth Jennings witnessed me go into PTSD freeze one morning in a meeting in 1995; he couldn't understand it.
 Neither could I. I was just holding onto life as best I could those days, for 35 years actually, and sometimes things would trigger me which I had no resources to manage and I went into a freeze state.